rcarrata/devsecops-demo/README.md

 ### Fixing the image (Optional)

-To show a complete demo and show the transition from a "bad image" to an image that passes the build enforcement, it is possible to update the Tekton task of the image build and fix the image.
-In this example, we will be enabling the enforcement of the "Red Hat Package Manager in Image" policy in ACS, which will fail our pipeline at the image-check as both 'yum' and 'rpm' package managers are present in our base image.
+To show a complete demo and show the transition from a "bad image" to an image that passes the build enforcement, we can update the Tekton task of the image build and fix the image.
+In this example, we will be enabling the enforcement of the "Red Hat Package Manager in Image" policy in ACS, which will fail our pipeline at the image-check as both `yum` and `rpm` package managers are present in our base image.

 Update the tekton task:
-1. Delete the s2i-java-11 task
+1. Delete the `s2i-java-11` task
-  Method a.
-From the OpenShift UI, make sure you are in the cicd project and then go to Pipelines>Tasks and delete the s2i-java-11 task.
+    1. With the UI: From the OpenShift UI, make sure you are in the cicd project and then go to Pipelines > Tasks and delete the `s2i-java-11` task.
-  Method b.
-Using the Tekton cli `tkn task delete s2i-java-11`
+    2. With the Tekton cli `tkn task delete s2i-java-11`
-2. Apply the new update task: `kubectl apply -f s2ijava-nomgr.yaml`
+2. Apply the new update task: `kubectl apply -f yaml/s2ijava-nomgr.yaml`
 3. Re-run the pipeline, your deployment now succeeds.

-You can check the s2ijava-mgr.yaml file for more details.
-We have actually added a step to this Task which leverages buildah to remove the package managers from the image.
+You can check the `s2ijava-mgr.yaml` file for more details.
+We have added a step to this Task which leverages buildah to remove the package managers from the image (search for "rpm" or "yum" in the file).
-` buildah run --user=root --storage-driver=vfs `cat imgname` -- sh -c 'rpm -e $(rpm -qa *dnf*) $(rpm -qa *libsolv*) $(rpm -qa *hawkey*) $(rpm -qa yum*) $(rpm -qa *dnf*) $(rpm -qa *subscription-manager*)'`
-` buildah run --user=root --storage-driver=vfs `cat imgname` -- sh -c 'rpm -e $(rpm -qa *rpm*)'`

 # Deploy